-- 6.1 Legislative budget requests, biennial or otherwise, as may be required shall be submitted to the Coordinating Board, Texas College and University System, to the Legislative Budget Board, and to the Executive Budget Office in the form and at the time prescribed. - 6.2 These legislative budget requests shall be prepared in conformity with the same general procedures, as outlined above in Section 5, for the annual budgets in the following sequence: - 6.21 Approval of budget request writing policies by the Board upon recommendation of the President of the System.

-- 6.22 Preparation of a recommended budget request of expenditures by the chief administrative officer in conformity with these policies. - 6.23 Approval of the completed budget request by the President of the System and the Board.
+- Legislative budget requests, biennial or otherwise, as may be required shall be submitted to the Coordinating Board, Texas College and Uni-6.1 versity System, to the Legislative Budget Board, and to the Executive Budget Office in the form and at the time prescribed. - These legislative budget requests shall be prepared in conformity with the same general procedures, as outlined above in Section 5, for the 6.2 annual budgets in the following sequence: - Approval of budget request writing policies by the Board upon recommendation of the President of the System.
+6.21 - Preparation of a recommended budget request of expenditures by the chief administrative officer in conformity with these 6.22 - Approval of the completed budget request by the President 6.23 of the System and the Board.